-Our school will also ensure that any staff facing an allegation will be provided with support, including a named contact if they are suspended.
-We will work effectively with the Local Authority's Designated Officer to help ensure that the matter is dealt with as quickly, fairly and consistently as possible in the interests of all concerned.
+Our school will also ensure that any member of staff facing an allegation will be provided with support, including a named contact if they are suspended.
+We will work effectively with the LADO to help ensure that the matter is dealt with as quickly, fairly and consistently as possible in the interests of all concerned.

 The person to whom an allegation is first reported should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification.
-Confidentiality should not be promised and information is to be shared on a 'need to know' basis only.
+Confidentiality should not be promised and information should be shared on a 'need to know' basis only.

-An immediate written record of the allegation should be made, including time, date and place where the alleged incident took place, with brief details of what was said to have happened.
+An immediate written record of the allegations should be made, including time, date and place where the alleged incident took place, with brief details of what was said to have happened.
 This record should be signed and immediately passed on to the Headteacher (or Chair of Governors if the allegation is made against the Headteacher).

-The Headteacher or Chair of Governors will not investigate the matter but will consult the Local Authority's Designated Officer (LADO) for Managing Allegations via the Multi-Agency Safeguarding Hub (MASH).
+The Headteacher or Chair of Governors will not investigate the matter but will consult the LADO via MASH.